 Seed Grant Recipients 2016-2017

-Jane Kirschling, PhD, RN, FAAN, Director of the Center for Interprofessional Education would like to congratulate the faculty/staff teams who have been awarded 2016-2017 seed grants from the Center.
+Jane Kirschling, PhD, RN, FAAN, director of the Center for Interprofessional Education, would like to congratulate the faculty/staff teams that have been awarded 2016-2017 seed grants from the center.